sandesh666kandel/GithubFUnda/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_The main advantage is that it allows to automate creation of containers with yml files.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- : In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ... - name: Install docker.io

 - ... - name: Install python3-pip